smallhadroncollider/taskell/roadmap.md

 ## In Progress

+- Search should be case insensitive
+- Can't remove dates
 - Add custom key support
     * [x] Create bindings.ini
     * [x] Update events to use Map from bindings.ini